 They’d been lucky, him and his wife, living out the first few months after Deadmonton in their home.
 The shutters on the ground floor, which had been installed to help keep the house cool in the summer, made it possible to do so.

-It was the store that he and Mary used, chosen simply for the name–Crestwood Apothecary–it seemed a spot in a Tolkien village.
+It was the pharmacy that he and Mary used, chosen simply for the name–Crestwood Apothecary–it seemed a spot in a Tolkien village.
 It was the service, however, that made him a long-term customer.
 Hopefully, it’d serve him one last time.

 Eyes set on the pharmacy, Roger preceded forward, passing between the condominiums.
 It wasn’t until the zombie stepped out from around the stairs on his left that he knew it was there.

-Backpeddling, he tripped and landed beside the cement steps.
+Backpedaling, he tripped and landed beside the cement steps.
 The zombie came with him.
 Roger pushed its head back to keep the things teeth away.
 The bulk of the zombie lay on top of him, and it made for a lot of bulk; Roger doubted it was much healthier in life than it was in death.

 He couldn’t wiggle free while fighting off the zombie’s attack, and the Woodsman’s Pal was pinned between him and the girth of the dead thing moving on top of him.

 Roger braced his left arm against the zombie’s neck, pushing forward as he reached up.
-He missed the icicles; wasn’t even sure how close he was to reaching them.
+He missed the icicles, wasn’t even sure how close he was to reaching them.
 He dropped back, using both hands to push against the zombie again, his right slid a little in the sloughing flesh of its neck.

 This is it, he thought.
 With strength ebbing, it would be his last try.
 Taking several quick, shallow breaths, he counted off.